Rushi-Ranade-s-Team/Mark-I-Python-Google-Search/README.md

 # Mark-I-Python-Google-Search
+# Browser Taking Too Long?
+No problem!
-Browser taking too long to start?
-Search Google from the command line or from python without opening up browser!
+## Search Google from the command line!
-Just download the file **Search.py** and store it onto your desktop or some quick access area.
+Read-Only Repository
+Rushi Ranade's Team
+### Download
+1. Clone repository
+2. Verify that repo was cloned
+### Use from command line
+1. Navigate to repo folder
+2. RUN - "python search.py"
+### Use from file explorer
+1. Navigate to repo folder
+2. Click on the file
+### Use from IDLE
+1. Download and install IDLE
+2. Open the file in IDLE
+3. Run the file(F5)